Register for Free edWebinars Below

 - See examples of well-constructed trajectory-based performance tasks for teaching scientific phenomena

-This edWebinar will be of interest to kindergarten through high school teachers, and school and district leaders.
-There will be time to have your questions answered at the end of the presentation.
+This recorded edWebinar will be of interest to kindergarten through high school teachers, and school and district leaders.

 About the Presenters